amitk41727/Sales_Dashboard/README.md

 # Sales_Dashboard
 The Objective of the Sales Dashboard / Business Problem The objective of the report is to analyze and present comprehensive insights into sales, profit, orders, profit margin, and various comparisons.
 It aims to provide a clear understanding of key performance indicators and trends using Power BI.
-The report objectives can be summarized as follows:
+The report's objectives can be summarized as follows:

 1. Calculate Total Sales: Calculate and display the total sales value for the selected period, allowing users to understand the overall revenue generated.
 2. Calculate Profit: Calculate and visualize the total profit achieved based on the sales data, providing insights into the financial performance.